 Root Chakra (Muladhara)

-This center is found at the pelvic floor.
+The first of the 7 chakras, the root chakra, is center is found at the pelvic floor.
 It is our tap root and our connection to the Earth.
 It keeps us grounded into embodied reality, physically strong and secure.
 It holds our instinctual urges around food, sleep, sex, and survival.
 It is also the realm of our avoidances and fears.
 Importantly muladhara holds our most powerful latent potential (Kundalini Shakti).
 Through yoga and meditation, we begin to breathe life into the sleeping power that sits in our root.
 Asanas such as Warrior stances, hip-openers, Chair Pose, deep lunges, and squats helps bring our awareness to this center.

 Pelvic Chakra (Svadishthana)